 Hill stations call for quiet reflections, pauses, and a break from the daily fast-paced routine.
 Pick up a book, order some coffee, and relax.

 Your stay at Coorg is not complete if you don’t have pandi curry (spicy pork curry), sannas (steamed rice flour balls), and some homemade wine.

-Sketches done at Chingaraa and Honey Valley, Coorg
+Sketches at Chingaraa and Honey Valley, Coorg